 This chess rook piece, which took about ten hours to 3D print, is really impressive.
 We can clearly see a beautiful spiral inside the tower, and the interior staircase has an equal level of precision.
 We left this piece in a water-filled container out in the sun, and the resin’s usual yellow color turned grey for a few days.
 The color turned back to yellow after being exposed to daylight for a few days.

 Note: our first try at 3D printing this object was unsuccessful.
 It didn’t stick to the build platform and seemed to have shifted layers.

-It is likely that a (possible) future version of the LC HR will boast a more optimal 3D printing experience.
-This is the case for example with Formlabs’ Form 2, in comparison with the Form 1.
+A (possible) future version of the LC HR will likely boast a more optimal 3D printing experience.
+This is the case for example with Formlabs’ Form 2, in comparison with Form 1.

 Overall, our experience with the LC HR was rather disappointing, although we are aware that the Photocentric Liquid Crystal High-Res is capable of achieving great results.
 Users can obtain such results with a lot of patience, whether it be for cleaning up or preparing for various unsuccessful 3D prints.